architgwl2000/computer-graphics-iiith/SRIP/Codes/readme.txt

-In the code folder the are 5 files right now 1.experiment.html
+In the code folder the are 6 files
+1.experiment.html
 	It contains the Experiment along with the theme ui of vlab.co.in